Falco (musician): Legacy

+In the U.S., Falco's music has been classified under the genre of rap and he has been considered the father of white rap.

 In 1998, Rob and Ferdi Bolland (Dutch producers and co-writers on about half of Falco's albums) released the EP Tribute to Falco under the name The Bolland Project feat.
 Alida.
 The title track featured samples of Falco's music; the other tracks were "We Say Goodbye" and "So Lonely".

 The film Falco: Damn It, We're Still Alive! was released in Austria on 7 February 2008, ten years and one day after Hölzel's death.
 Written and directed by Thomas Roth, the movie features musician Manuel Rubey as adult Falco.
 The end credits include the line "With love, Ferdi & Rob", his frequent collaborators the Bollands.
 This title also lends its name to a posthumously released album by Falco, Verdammt wir leben noch, which translates to "Damn, we're still alive!"

-Falco's friend Niki Lauda named one of the Boeing airplanes in his Lauda Air fleet "Falco" after the singer.

-Although "Der Kommissar" saw nearly contemporaneous and fairly straightforward mainstream covers—including the loose translation by After the Fire and the reinterpretation by Suzy Andrews, both in 1982 and 1983, respectively—Falco's song "Rock Me Amadeus" has seen more frequent use.
-It has been covered by Megaherz on the album Kopfschuss and Edguy on the album Space Police: Defenders of the Crown.
+Cover versions of "Rock Me Amadeus" have been recorded by Megaherz on the album Kopfschuss and Edguy on the album Space Police: Defenders of the Crown.
 The track has been sampled by groups including the Bloodhound Gang, who also refer to Hölzel in their 1999 song "Mope", and by German rapper Fler in "NDW 2005" from Neue Deutsche Welle.

-The restaurant Marchfelderhof in a Vienna suburb maintains a permanent reserved table for Hölzel.

-The 1999 film Sugar Town is dedicated to Hölzel.
+In 2023, "Rock Me Amadeus - Das Falco Musical" was performed at the Ronacher.

 There is a staircase in Margareten, Vienna that is named after him.

 In Vienna, Falco's portrait hangs above the entrance to U4 (club).
 In 1979, Falco, as Hans Hölzl, had his debut as a bassist with the band Spinning Wheel at Copacabana, now the U4.
 The building was first planned as a subway station, then as a city wine bar, which never opened.

-Falco never actually performed there after it became U4.
+In 2017, a petition was launched to rename Vienna International Airport after Falco.
+It failed to get the required number of signatures to be considered.